-Office Hours:I am either in my 498 DSL office or my Love 207A office and my office hours are 9:30-10:30AM on Tuesdays and Thursdays.
+Office Hours:I am either in my 498 DSL office or my Love 207A office and my office hours are 9:30-10:30AM on Mondays and Wednesdays.

 The students taking this course should be either Computer Science or Mathematics students interested in the subject of random number generation.
 Students should be mathematically mature, and should know something about number theory.
 Students from Mathematics would benefit from a Number Theory course, and Computer Science students would as well.
 However, having taken my "Monte Carlo Methods" course, or COT 5507: Analytic Methods in Computer Science: A Foundation for Computer Science, will have the necessary background.

 Here is an outline of the material to be covered in the course.

 Testing Random Numbers

 Here is random number generation bibliography; this will be used to assign readings and presentations.